0x60df/loophole/README.md

 and listed in `loophole-map-alist`.
 They take effect by adding `loophole-map-alist` to `emulation-mode-map-alists`.

+Second one is `loophole-base-map` which will be inherited to most of loophole-map.
+This keymap offers the place for binding which can be used commonly when any of loophole-map is activated.
+For example, binding `C-q` to `loophole-disable-last-map` reduces the number of typing, and `C-q` recovers the original binding `quoted-insert` immediately after all loophole-map are disabled.

-Second one is the keymap for manipulating loophole itself, named `loophole-mode-map` which holds some loophole commands.
+Third one is the keymap for manipulating loophole itself, named `loophole-mode-map` which holds some loophole commands.
 This is, as the name suggests, activated when `loophole-mode` is enabled.

 #### Loophole mode

-`loophole-mode` is the minor mode for activating temporary key bindings.
+`loophole-mode` is the minor mode for managing temporary key bindings.

-Specifically, when `loophole-mode` is enabled, `loophole-map-alist` is added to the head of `emulation-mode-map-alists`.
+When `loophole-mode` is enabled,
-If enabling is forced while `loophole-mode` is on by like `(loophole-mode 1)`, another `loophole-map-alist` is added to the head of `emulation-mode-map-alists`, i.e. `loophole-map-alist` gets first priority in `emulation-mode-map-alists`.
+`loophole-map-alist` is added to the head of `emulation-mode-map-alists`, and thus temporary key bindings are activated.
-When `loophole-mode` is disabled, all `loophole-map-alist` is deleted from `emulation-mode-map-alists`.
+Furthermore, you can use `loophole-mode-map` for binding loophole commands.

+Even while `loophole-mode` is activated, whole temporary key bindings can be disabled temporarily by calling `loophole-suspend`, which keeps state of each loophole-map.
+`loophole-resume` restores suspended temporary key bindings.
+These functions realize suspension by removing and adding `loophole-map-alist` in `emulation-mode-map-alists`.

-Note that disabling `loophole-mode` just delete `loophole-map-alist` from `emulation-mode-map-alists`, and keep each loophole-map activation state.
+Note that disabling `loophole-mode` also calls `loophole-suspend` and keeps state of each loophole-map.
-Therefore, disabling `loophole-mode` suspend use of loophole-maps and re-enabling `loophole-mode` resume them.
 If you want to completely disable loophole, use `loophole-quit`.
 It disables all loophole-maps and `loophole-mode`.